 Short answer: almost always the second.
-Here's how to see why, and how to read the price tag without the mystique.
+This guide shows why, and how to read the price tag without the mystique.

 Two different questions hide in one knife